The world is changing fast. As you well know, because you also live in the world. Public education is seeing massive changes at a rapid pace as well.

 They did a few of these ideas (including a trust fall, which was not a 100% success).
 Afterward, we talked about how it went.

 I asked them what they thought went well, and how they were doing towards their goal.
 I tried not to give them ideas or take over.
 I listened and helped them make conclusions based on their own observations.

 Reflection is important when it comes to leadership.
 A good leader learns from their mistakes but isn’t haunted by them.

 In order to do that you have to reflect on the goals of your group, and how you are doing towards achieving them together.

 Providing meaningful reflection time for students learning leadership is hugely important.
 It should be a part of any in-class leadership experiences.

 Make sure your reflection gives equal time and attention to things that went well and areas where the student was meeting their group’s goals.

 It’s often easier for people to see their failures than their successes.
-Good reflection combines both and helps people recognize their strengths as ways to improve on the weaknesses.
+Good reflection combines both and helps people recognize their strengths as ways to improve on their weaknesses.

 8. Help illuminate possibilities

 Students are full of amazing ideas!
 As a young person with a different perspective and life experiences than you or your colleagues, they have so much to offer.